opendatalab-no/opendatalab-no.github.io/_publish/005-introduction.md

 Research has surveyed barriers regarding the opening of data.
 The main barriers are:

-- Public data owners do have awareness and knowledge about the benefits of open data, e.g. increased service quality, increased transparency and trust by citizens, active citizenship through a higher participation in political and public debates, and actual cost savings through the generation of economic activities and better services.
+- Public data owners lack awareness and knowledge about the benefits of open data, such as increased service quality, increased transparency and trust by citizens, active citizenship through a higher participation in political and public debates, and actual cost savings through the generation of economic activities and better services.

-- Economic barriers such as the costs of opening data, the lack of business models, and uncertainty on the extent and nature of return of investment.
-Public data owners do not see the value of the benefits listed above.
+- Public data owners are concerned about economic issues such as the costs of opening data and the lack of business models, and they are uncertain on the extent and nature of return of investment.
+They do not see the value of the benefits listed above.

-- Barriers caused by heterogeneous licenser and legal issues.
-The management of heterogeneous conditions of reuse is very challenging.
-Privacy is also a concern, and data is not published if the implications on privacy is unclear.
+- The management of heterogeneous conditions of reuse of data is very challenging, and legal issues such as privacy is also a concern.
+Data is not published if the implications on privacy is unclear.

-- Responsibility concerns.
-Data owners tend to have risk adverse cultures.
+- Data owners have responsibility concerns and tend to have risk adverse cultures.
 They are concerned about what the use of the data may lead to, and thus they think that access to data should be restricted.
-Data owners also fear that the opening of data will increase the demand for better data quality, more stability in data availability and more user-friendly user interfaces, etc.
+Data owners also fear that the opening of data will increase the demand for better data quality, more stability in data availability, more user-friendly user interfaces, etc.

 ## Veileder